TV Setup - Local TV using an antenna

-If you have a VHF physical channel in your area, do not purchase any antenna unless the box specifies that it is designed to capture both VHF and UHF bands, and the store has a decent return policy.
+If you have a VHF physical channel (7 through 13) in your area, do not purchase any antenna unless the box specifies that it is designed to capture both VHF and UHF bands, and the store has a decent return policy.

 There is no such thing as a digital TV antenna or a HD TV antenna.
 The antenna on top of the homes of your parents and grandparents would work just fine today.
 An antenna collects broadcast transmissions that are sent on a frequency where the antenna radials were cut to match that frequency.
 The antenna does not peek at the signal.
 It just passes the electrons on to whatever is at the other end of the coax cable.
 In our case it will be your TV set.
 The TV set has the job of putting all the pieces back together to make a picture with sound.

-Assuming the antenna was designed properly, a larger antenna will provide a stronger TV signal than an antenna with smaller radials.
+Assuming the antenna was designed properly, an antenna with more radials will provide a stronger TV signal than an antenna with fewer than four.
 This will be noticeable when the TV towers are farther away, the terrain is hilly, tall buildings are littered between your TV and the broadcast towers, or the sky is cluttered with rain or snow.
-For this reason, I find that towers located further than forty miles from your TV set might experience additional screen dropout (pixilation) that would be uncomfortable to watch without a good antenna.
+For this reason, I find that towers located further than forty miles from your TV set might experience additional screen dropout (pixilation) occasionally that would be uncomfortable to watch without a good antenna.

 Outside on the ground, the antenna will work best when placed on a pole where the bottom of the antenna is at least three feet from the ground or the length of the longest radial if over three feet, and the pole is mounted in an open area away from bushes and trees.
 If you just must be technical about this, all antennas should be aimed upwards at a forty-five-degree angle.